 The basic apparel market for our products is highly competitive and continuously evolving.
 Changing market dynamics, such as the growth of online shopping, declining store traffic trends, as well as retailer closures and consolidation, are intensifying competition.
-Competition is generally based upon price, quality and consistency, comfort, fit, style, brand, and service.
-We compete on these factors by leveraging our competitive strengths, including our strategically located manufacturing operations and supply chain, scale, cost structure, global distribution, and our brand positioning in the markets we serve.
-Not all of our competitors manufacture their own products and among those competitors that do, we believe we are more vertically-integrated.
-More specifically, our vertical integration begins with owning and operating large-scale yarn-spinning facilities, where we produce yarn, which is then used to produce textile in our textile operations, before being cut and assembled in our Company-operated sewing facilities.
-We believe our manufacturing skill set together with the significant supply chain infrastructure that we have developed, and in which we have made significant capital investments over time, are key competitive strengths.
+Competition is generally based upon service and product availability, price, quality, comfort and fit, style, and brand.
+We compete on these factors by leveraging our competitive strengths, including our strategically located vertically integrated manufacturing supply chain, scale, cost structure, global distribution, and our brand positioning in the markets we serve.
+We believe our manufacturing skill set, together with our large-scale, low-cost vertically-integrated supply chain infrastructure that we have developed and in which we have made significant capital investments over time, are key competitive strengths and differentiators from our competition.

 We face competition from large and smaller U.S.-based and foreign manufacturers or suppliers of basic family apparel.
-Among the larger competing North American-based manufacturers are Fruit of the Loom, Inc., a subsidiary of Berkshire Hathaway Inc., which competes through its own brand offerings and those of its subsidiary, Russell Corporation, as well as Hanesbrands Inc. These companies manufacture out of some of the same geographies as Gildan and compete primarily within the same basic apparel product categories in similar channels of distribution in North America and international markets.
+Among the larger competing North American-based manufacturers are Hanesbrands Inc., as well as Fruit of the Loom, Inc., a subsidiary of Berkshire Hathaway Inc. which competes through its own brand offerings and those of its subsidiary, Russell Corporation.
+These companies manufacture out of some of the same geographies as Gildan and compete primarily within the same basic apparel product categories in similar channels of distribution in North America and international markets.
 In socks and underwear, our competitors also include Renfro Corporation, Jockey International, Inc., and Kayser Roth Corporation.
-In addition, we compete with smaller U.S.-based companies selling to or operating as wholesale distributors of imprintable activewear products, including Next Level Apparel, Color Image Apparel, Inc. (owner of the Bella + Canvas brand), and Delta Apparel Inc., as well as Central American and Mexican manufacturers that supply products into this channel.
+In addition, we compete with smaller U.S.-based companies selling to or operating as wholesale distributors of imprintable activewear products, including Next Level Apparel, Color Image Apparel, Inc. (owner of the Bella + Canvas brand), and Delta Apparel Inc., as well as Central American and Mexican manufacturers that supply products in the imprintables channel.
 Competing brands also include various private label brands controlled and sold by many of our customers, including wholesale distributors within the imprintables channel and retailers.
 In recent years, we have seen an increase in private label offerings, particularly within the mass retail channel, replacing branded offerings.
 While private brands may compete against our own brands, the shift to private brand offerings by retailers is also presenting the Company with revenue-generating opportunities, as these retailers seek strategic suppliers with the type of manufacturing capabilities that we can provide to support their offerings.